 My dog has been diagnosed with severe osteoarthritis from canine hip dysplasia.
 What does this mean?

 Canine hip dysplasia is a developmental disorder in which the hip joint is abnormally shaped.
-Because of the altered biomechanics of the hip joint, osteoarthritis develops early, causing significant pain and disability.
+Because of the altered biomechanics of the hip joint, osteoarthritis (degenerative joint disease) develops early, causing significant pain and disability.

-I have been told she needs a total hip replacement.
+I have been told my dog needs a total hip replacement.
 What does this surgery involve?

 The hip joint is a ball and socket joint.
 The ball is at the top of the thigh bone (femur), and the socket (acetabulum) is in the pelvis.
-Total hip replacement surgery removes and replaces both the ball and socket with prostheses.
+Total hip replacement surgery removes and replaces both the ball and socket with prostheses (artificial parts).
 Most canine hip replacement prostheses have a metal ball at the top of the femur that fits into a dense plastic socket.
 The prostheses are generally held in place using special bone cement.
 Some surgeons place hip prostheses that use no bone cement.
-These are referred to as ‘cementless’ implants.
-At the moment, there appears to be no distinct advantage between cemented versus cementless implants for the total hip replacement.
+These are referred to as “cementless” implants.
+There currently appears to be no distinct advantage between cemented versus cementless implants for the total hip replacement.

 How do I know if my dog is a good candidate for total hip replacement?

-She needs to be in good overall health with no other bone disease, nerve disease, or other serious medical conditions.
-Her skeleton must be mature so she must be finished growing.
+The dog must be in good overall health with no other bone disease, nerve disease, or other serious medical conditions.
+Her skeleton must be mature, so she must be finished growing.
 This typically occurs between 9 and 12 months of age, sometimes later in giant breed dogs.
-However, total hip replacement can be performed in younger dogs when their dysplasia is too severe to wait.
-A board-certified veterinary surgeon will be able to evaluate your dog clinically, evaluate her X-rays, and her hip function in order to guide your decision making.
+However, total hip replacement can be performed on younger dogs when their dysplasia is too severe to wait.
+A board-certified veterinary surgeon can evaluate your dog’s X-rays and hip function to guide your decision making.

 How will my dog be prepared for her total hip replacement, and how long will she be in the hospital?